milechin/psites/README.md

    ```
    The command above will generate an order name `01_PlumIsland_2016_2017*`

 3. Depending how big your order is for a site, the script may split it up into "chunks".
-If the order is placed successfully, you should see messages similiar to the ones below where the "status" is indicated as "Accepted":
+If Planet API accepts the order, the "status" will be "Accepted", as is shown below for sites "PlumIsland" and "ProvinceTown":
    ```console
    Preparing order for PlumIsland
    Number of chunks: 1